deeheber/note-service-next-generation/README.md

-# Welcome to your CDK TypeScript project!

-This is a blank project for TypeScript development with CDK.
+# Note Service (Next Generation)

+Rewriting [note-service](https://github.com/deeheber/note-service) using CDK, TypeScript, and GQL.

+## Queries

+## Mutations

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The `cdk.json` file tells the CDK Toolkit how to execute the app.

 ## Useful commands